HEASARC/sciserver_cookbooks/xmm/analysis-xmm-long-intro.md

 ## 5. How to continue from here?

 This depends on your experience level with SAS and what you are using the data for.
-For a tutorial on preparing and filtering your data for analysis or to make images see <a href="./xmm-ABC-guide-p1.ipynb">The XMM-Newton ABC Guide</a>, or check out any of the example notebooks.
+For a tutorial on preparing and filtering your data for analysis or to make images see [The XMM-Newton ABC Guide](./analysis-xmm-ABC-guide-ch6-p1.md), or check out any of the example notebooks.

-In the next cells we show how to run from here four typical SAS tasks, three `procs` and one `chain` to process exposures taken with the EPIC PN and MOS instruments, RGS, and OM.
+In the next cells we show how to run four typical SAS tasks, three `procs` and one `chain`, to process exposures taken with the EPIC PN and MOS instruments, RGS, and OM.
+You can run these SAS tasks to see what they do.
+Some of them may take some time to run.

-Given that the execution of these tasks produces a lot of output, we have not run them within the notebook.

 ```python
 os.chdir(odf.work_dir)